 This is a surprisingly heavy-duty chainsaw that really feels like it was made for more commercial work, especially thanks to its top handle use.
 Which makes it easier to use this unit one-handed, which is something that professionals look for with their chainsaws.

-The thing I didn’t expect with this chainsaw was just what it could cut, which is why it costs more then the other units on this list.
-It can easily handle small tasks like delimbing trees, and removing small trees.
+The thing I didn’t expect with this chainsaw was just what it could cut, which is why it costs more than the other units on this list.
+It can easily handle small tasks like delimbing trees and removing small trees.
 But it was able to cut down some red oaks that were 20 inches in diameter, which is impressive.
-I know red oak isn’t the hardest oak to cut, but for a chainsaw with a 12 inch bar it is impressive.
+I know red oak isn’t the hardest oak to cut, but for a chainsaw with a 12-inch bar, it is impressive.